Vision-Language Navigation with Random Environmental Mixup: Conclusion

 \section{Conclusion}

-In this paper, in order to improve the agent's navigation ability in seen and unseen scenes, we analyze the factors that affect generalization ability.
-We put forward the assumption that inter-scene data augmentation can more effectively reduce generalization errors.
+In this paper, we analyze the factors that affect generalization ability and put forward the assumption that inter-scene data augmentation can more effectively reduce generalization errors.
 We accordingly propose the Random Environmental Mixup (REM) method, which generates cross-connected house scenes as augmented data via mixuping environment.
 The experimental results on benchmark datasets demonstrate that REM can significantly reduce the performance gap between seen and unseen environments.
 Moreover, REM dramatically improves the overall navigation performance.
-Finally, the ablation analysis verifies our assumption pertaining to the reduction of generalization errors. { }
+Finally, the ablation analysis verifies our assumption pertaining to the reduction of generalization errors.